-The following subjects are considered by the Bar Standards Board of England to be the Foundations of Legal Knowledge (also referred to as 'foundation modules'): Crime, Contract, Constitutional and Administrative Law, Tort, Equity and Trusts, Land Law and European Union Law.
-Land Law and European Union Law are not compulsory subjects for the award of the degree, but are required if students wish to enrol on the Vocational Course for intending barristers or the Cayman Islands Professional Practice Course.

-A new professional route to qualification as a solicitor, the Solicitors Qualifying Exam, was introduced in the UK in September 2021.
-For further details of the SQE visit: www.sra.org.uk
+The following subjects are considered by agreement between the academic and professional legal bodies in the UK (the "Joint Academic Standards Board") to be the Foundations of Legal Knowledge (also referred to as 'foundation modules'): Crime, Contract, Constitutional and Administrative Law, Tort, Equity and Trusts, Land Law and European Union Law.
+Land Law and European Union Law are not compulsory subjects for the award of the degree, but are required subjects if students wish to be awarded a Qualifying Law Degree which is necessary in order to be eligible pursue professional legal training in England by enrolling on either the Legal Practice Course or Bar Vocational Course for intending solicitors and barristers respectively.
+An alternative professional route to qualification has been introduced in the UK from September 2021, The Solicitor's Qualifying Exam.
+For further details go to: www.sra.org.uk

-In Cayman a "Cayman Qualifying Law Degree" (or equivalent legal qualification) is necessary in order to be eligible to enrol on the Law School's postgraduate Professional Practice Course.
-This requires that all Foundation modules, with the exception of European Union Law, have been successfully completed.
-The degree must also have been completed at a minimum 2:2 Honours standard.
+In Cayman a "Qualifying Law Degree" (necessary in order to be eligible to enrol on the Law School's postgraduate Professional Practice Course) requires that all Foundation modules, with the exception of European Union Law, have been successfully completed.
+International students should ensure that they are aware of any equivalent professional requirements in their home jurisdictions.